siteorigin/docs/page-builder/hooks/custom-row-settings.md

 **post_id**

 The id of post being edited.
-This value will be empty if edited outside of the Page Builder.
+This value will be empty if edited outside of Page Builder.

 **type**